Gladstone Commercial Fundamentally Outperforming Peers

 Price overreaction

-One would think that GOOD, being an office/industrial REIT would have held up fairly well relative to its retail triple net peers.
+One would think that GOOD, being an office/industrial REIT, would have held up fairly well relative to its retail triple net peers.
 However, just the opposite happened.

-GOOD fell 37.6% compared to just 17.5% and 34.7% for ADC and O respectively.
-This price movement seems particularly off now that the data has come out showing that GOOD only lost 2% (deferral) of revenue while ADC lost 13% and O is likely to come in somewhere between ADC’s 13% and SRC’s 31%.
+GOOD fell 37.6% compared to just 17.5% and 34.7% for ADC and O, respectively.
+This price movement seems particularly off now that the data has come out showing that GOOD only lost 2% (deferral) of revenue, while ADC lost 13% and O is likely to come in somewhere between ADC's 13% and SRC's 31%.

 This odd price movement in which the relative moves were opposite the relative fundamental performance would only be rational if GOOD was overvalued prior to the fall.
-Based on multiple factors we believe this was clearly not the case.
+Based on multiple factors, we believe this was clearly not the case.

 Valuation